brndnmtthws/protect-yourself/index.md

 ### Password Management

 Passwords should be managed using a _password manager_.
-A possword manager is a tool that stores passwords securely, and usually provides other useful features such as syncing across devices, backups, mobile apps, and more.
+A password manager is a tool that stores passwords securely, and usually provides other useful features such as syncing across devices, backups, mobile apps, and more.
 Rather than remembering a password for each individual website or service you use, you should create very strong password to unlock your password manager, and then generate a new random password for each individual website or service that you use.
 You never need to memorize these passwords.

 This has some important advantages over memorizing passwords, such as: